qax-os/excelize/CONTRIBUTING.md

 ### Design and cleanup proposals

-You can propose new designs for existing Excelize features.
+You can propose new designs for existing excelize features.
 You can also design entirely new features.
 We really appreciate contributors who want to refactor or otherwise cleanup our project.

-We try hard to keep Excelize lean and focused.
+We try hard to keep excelize lean and focused.
 Excelize can't do everything for everybody.
 This means that we might decide against incorporating a new feature.
-However, there might be a way to implement that feature *on top of* Excelize.
+However, there might be a way to implement that feature *on top of* excelize.

 ### Conventions